JonatanSchmidlechner/Moduuler-demo/README.md

 For this project, we used agile methods, which included weekly meetings with the team, in which every second meeting was a sprint beginning / sprint retrospective, biweekly meetings with the customer (representative from the private company), and occasional meetings with another project group, which developed for the same customer the application that was going to use Moduuler as a React component.

+The development process included effort estimation for individual tasks, task distribution and code reviews for each merge request.
+I would say this project's workflow was very close to an actual workflow in real-life projects in companies.

 ## Used technologies (in the actual project)
 - [Axios](https://axios-http.com/docs/intro)
 - [Bootstrap Icons](https://icons.getbootstrap.com/)